Need Help? Let's Talk

 Day 02: Exploration day and hiking

 It generally includes walking through villages and forested trails.
 After lunch, a short walk from the resort will take you to some of the fine villages of this area.
 Here, you can interact with locals and see their lifestyle.
-People from different ethnic communities live in the village.
+People from different ethnic communities live in the town.

 03